codemonkeysio/code-monkeys-blog/docs/resources/bitcoin/index.md

 :::

-Here you'll find a list of resources related to bitcoin.
+Here you'll find a list of resources related to Bitcoin.

 The topics and links are presented in alphabetical order.